bguiomar/Guio-s-Shelter/README.md

 );
 ```

 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create both tables 'animalcard' and 'animalcardImages' in your database.
-Do not forgot to do a `npm run migrate` every time you do changes in yours databases.
+Do not forgot to do it every time you do changes in yours databases.

 ### Routes creation